varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-19-bare-mtl-chapter3.md

 ```

 This sets the struct variable ```uart0``` at the base address of the ```UART0``` device.
 Since the struct is defined to reflect the SFRs accurately via the members placed at the appropriate offsets, this should help us access ```UART0``` and its SFRs.
 why volatile?
-Because we want every opeartion invoving ```uart0``` to read from and write to it's seleted SFRs and not allow the compiler to optimize any operation away.
+Because we want every operation invoving ```uart0``` to read from and write to it's seleted SFRs and not allow the compiler to optimize any operation away.